adrientoub/file-explorer/README.md

 bundle exec rails s -b 0.0.0.0
 ```

-You can also specify the folder in which you want it to be launched (defaults
+You can specify the folder in which you want it to be launched (defaults to the
-to the current directory) by setting the BASE\_DIRECTORY environment variable
+current directory) by setting the BASE\_DIRECTORY environment variable before
-before launching the server.
+launching the server.

+You can also use the BASE\_URL environment variable to display the correct URL
+at the top in the breadcrumbs.

 ```ruby
 BASE_DIRECTORY=PATH_TO_YOUR_DIRECTORY bundle exec rails s -b 0.0.0.0